Antidepressants

 Susan Kirkpatrick - Lead researcher

-In this section you can find out about the experience of using antidepressant medicines by seeing and hearing people share their personal stories on film.
 Researchers travelled all around the UK to talk to 36 people in their own homes.
-Find out what people said about issues such as deciding to take an antidepressant, different types of medicine and impact on work and lifestyle.
-We hope you find the information helpful and reassuring.
+Find out what people said about issues such as deciding to take an antidepressant, different types of antidepressants, and impact of antidepressants on work and lifestyle.

-Generic names for antidepressants have been used throughout this site.
+Note: Generic names for antidepressants have been used throughout this site.
 We have only used brand names if the participant used brand names during their interview.
 Where we have quoted a person using a brand name in the text, the generic name appears in brackets after it.

-You can find out more about people’s experiences of depression on our depression section.
 You may also be interested in our other mental health sections and our section on young people’s experiences of depression and low mood.

 This section is from research by the Medical Sociology and Health Experiences Research Group, University of Oxford.